Does Sentiment, Expressed by Tweets, Have an Effect on Vaccination Coverage With COVID-19 Vaccinations?

 Project Overview

-The COVID-19 pandemic has been called the biggest crisis to hit our country after the second world war.
-Everybody is affected in some way and large portions of society came to a halt.
+The COVID-19 pandemic has been called the biggest crisis to hit our country since the Second World War.
+Everybody is affected in some way, and large portions of society came to a halt.
 Hospitals are overrun with infected patients, and regular care has to be postponed.
-The solution is to vaccinate most of the population, with a high enough coverage.
-Vaccination has proven to be a divisive issue with different opinions on either side however.
-Some are not willing to receive vaccinations while others can’t wait.
-When they share their sentiments with others, will this have an effect on the number of people that get the vaccine?
-Luckily for us data enthusiasts, this variety of opinions are made available by social media.
-Together with data about the amount of injections given, I try to answer the following question:
+The solution is to vaccinate most of the population with sufficiently high coverage.
+Vaccination has proven to be a divisive issue, with different opinions on either side.
+Some are not willing to receive vaccinations, while others cannot wait.
+When these sentiments are shared with others, does this have an effect on the number of people that get the vaccine?
+Luckily for us data enthusiasts, this variety of opinions is made available through social media.
+Together with data about the number of injections given, I try to answer the following question:

 Is sentiment about COVID-19 vaccines, expressed in tweets, related to the amount of vaccinations given to people?

 If the answer is yes, it means that Twitter might be used as a tool to monitor vaccination programs in an alternative way.
 It can also say something about our society.
-The most ideal outcome is a model that can predict the amount of vaccinations that we can expect in the future.
-If the answer is no, we’ll know that tweets can’t be used to gain more insight.
-To answer my question, I use two types of analysis.
-Sentiment analysis to determine if a tweet is positive or negative, and linear regression to calculate the relation between opinions and vaccinations.
+The most ideal outcome is a model that can predict the number of vaccinations we can expect in the future.
+If the answer is no, we will know that tweets cannot be used to gain additional insight.
+To answer this question, I use two types of analysis.
+Sentiment analysis determines whether a tweet is positive or negative, and linear regression calculates the relationship between opinions and vaccinations.

 The Data

 I used open data from the Kaggle platform.
 After a quick review, I decided that this information can be trusted.
-Sources are well documented and can be reproduced.
+Sources are well documented and reproducible.
 Two datasets were used:

-Twitter data1 – The first dataset consists of tweets gathered from Twitter with the tweepy package.
+Twitter data1 – The first dataset consists of tweets gathered from Twitter using the tweepy package.
 The names of the different vaccines and their respective pharmaceutical companies were used as keywords.
-My version of the data (22-06-2021) contains 107151 original tweets without any retweets.
-It lacks a reliable location, which I will add later.
-Tweets without any indication of location were removed and the texts were cleaned for further use in analyses.
+My version of the data (22-06-2021) contains 107,151 original tweets without any retweets.
+It lacks reliable location data, which I add later.
+Tweets without any indication of location were removed, and the texts were cleaned for further use in the analyses.

-Vaccination data2 - The second dataset has vaccination data per country and per date.
-It lists the amount of injections given.
-Although the data also contains information about first and second doses, I’m only interested in the amount of needles in arms.
+Vaccination data2 - The second dataset contains vaccination data per country and per date.
+It lists the number of injections given.
+Although the data also includes information about first and second doses, I am only interested in the total number of needles in arms.
 Dates without any vaccinations were removed.

-I choose R as my programming language of choice to perform the analyses.
-It’s one of the most used tools for statistics, has access to a large amount of packages and has an active community.
-The practical component of the project can be divided in three parts.
-One for each type of analysis performed.
-Each has the goal to increase the value of the data from Kaggle.
-New information is gained and the original datasets are expanded and combined.
+I chose R as my programming language to perform the analyses.
+It is one of the most widely used tools for statistics, has access to a large number of packages, and benefits from an active community.
+The practical component of the project can be divided into three parts, one for each type of analysis performed.
+Each part aims to increase the value of the Kaggle data.
+New information is gained, and the original datasets are expanded and combined.

 Sentiment analysis

-This analysis quantifies the sentiment or opinions about vaccines.
-By giving each tweet a score, an opinion is now numeric.
-This is done by counting the amount of positive and negative words in a text.
-A lexicon is a list of words and their connotation, and is a central component in a sentiment analysis.
-Multiple lexicons exist and for this project I chose the version made by Bing Liu et al3.
-Every text, word for word, is compared with this list.
-A positive word increases the score by one, a negative word decreases the score by one.
+This analysis quantifies sentiment or opinions about vaccines.
+By assigning each tweet a score, an opinion becomes numeric.
+This is done by counting the number of positive and negative words in a text.
+A lexicon is a list of words and their connotations, and it is a central component of sentiment analysis.
+Multiple lexicons exist, and for this project I chose the version created by Bing Liu et al3.
+Each text is compared word by word with this list.
+A positive word increases the score by one, and a negative word decreases the score by one.

-The output is a score for each tweet in the data.
-It’s important to remember that sentiment scores are an approximation.
-To know ones exact opinion, we have to ask the Twitter user directly.
-The tweets where zero words matched the lexicon (and couldn’t be scored) were removed.
+The output is a sentiment score for each tweet in the dataset.
+It is important to remember that sentiment scores are an approximation.
+To know someone’s exact opinion, we would have to ask the Twitter user directly.
+Tweets in which zero words matched the lexicon, and therefore could not be scored, were removed.

 Locating tweets

-To link sentiment in tweets to the vaccination data, we need a country of origin.
+To link sentiment in tweets to vaccination data, a country of origin is required.
 Every Twitter user can provide their own location when signing up.
 This makes the location variable quite chaotic.
-Some users prefer not to give a location at all, and some provide nonsensical whereabouts like “the moon” or “my basement”.
-Another problem lies with the different names for the same locations.
-For example, “Holland” and “The Netherlands” are practically the same.
-I need these to be uniform for further analyses, so I used the API of OpenStreetMap4.
-After removing all tweets without a location, I gave the rest to their servers.
-Each sincere location yields coordinates which can be converted to raw GEO data, containing the country of origin.
+Some users prefer not to provide a location at all, while others list nonsensical places such as “the moon” or “my basement”.
+Another issue is the use of different names for the same location.
+For example, “Holland” and “The Netherlands” refer to the same country.
+These locations need to be standardized for further analyses, so I used the OpenStreetMap API4.
+After removing all tweets without a location, I sent the remaining ones to their servers.
+Each valid location yields coordinates, which can be converted into raw GEO data containing the country of origin.

-I now have sentiments over time and per country.
-With this new information I created a map of the World and member states of the European Union with the average sentiment about COVID-19 vaccines per country.
-You will notice that some regions have no data.
-These had to few tweets to give an average sentiment that represents the entire population in a justifiable manner.
-These will also not be used in the next analysis.
+I now have sentiment data over time and per country.
+With this information, I created maps of the world and of the member states of the European Union, showing the average sentiment about COVID-19 vaccines per country.
+You will notice that some regions contain no data.
+These areas had too few tweets to calculate an average sentiment that justifiably represents the entire population.
+These countries were also excluded from the next analysis.

-Brazil has on average the most positive views on the vaccine.
-This is somewhat surprising since the Brazilian president has been dismissive of vaccinations and the pandemic as a whole5.
+Brazil has, on average, the most positive views on the vaccine.
+This is somewhat surprising, since the Brazilian president has been dismissive of vaccinations and the pandemic as a whole5.
 The country with the most negative opinions is Turkey.
-This is also surprising because the Turkish president is actively encouraging his people to get inoculated6.
-The efforts, or lack thereof, of an elected government aren’t automatically met with the same attitude apparently.
-When looking at the European Union, we can see that opinions don’t differ that much and is slightly on the negative side.
-The same sentiment is shared across neighbouring nations.
-The European country with the most positive outlook on the vaccines is Italy.
-This is not entirely surprising since it is was hit early and hard by the pandemic in Europe.
+This is also surprising, because the Turkish president actively encourages his citizens to get vaccinated6.
+The efforts, or lack thereof, of an elected government are apparently not automatically reflected in public sentiment.
+When looking at the European Union, opinions do not differ much and are slightly on the negative side.
+Similar sentiment is shared across neighbouring countries.
+The European country with the most positive outlook on vaccines is Italy, which is not entirely surprising since it was hit early and hard by the pandemic in Europe.

-Before I continued with the next step, I combined the two datasets into a single one.
-Every date, per country, now also has data on the amount of vaccines given and the average sentiment for that specific country.
-This makes it easier to compare the different variables.
+Before continuing to the next step, I combined the two datasets into a single one.
+Each date per country now also includes data on the number of vaccines administered and the average sentiment for that specific country.
+This makes comparison between variables easier.

 Linear Regression

-With the final analysis I can answer the research question.
-Linear regression will compare the trends in sentiment with that in the amount of vaccinations given.
+With the final analysis, I can answer the research question.
+Linear regression compares trends in sentiment with trends in vaccination numbers.
 The output is a model accompanied by descriptive parameters that indicate how well it performs.
-Ideally, you’d want a model that finds a strong effect of sentiment on the amount of data, and also fits well on the variation that’s present in the data.
-The quality can be assessed by looking at two parameters.
-The p-value indicates if an effect exists and how strong it is.
-Everything ≤ 0.005 is significant.
-The R-squared explains how much of the variation in the dataset is covered by the model, but is also a measure of its predictive capabilities.
-If this is 75% or higher, I will call it acceptable and accurate.
-The first model created was of low quality so optimization was performed.
-This gave the following output:
+Ideally, the model shows a strong effect of sentiment on vaccination numbers and fits the variation present in the data well.
+Quality is assessed using two parameters.
+The p-value indicates whether an effect exists and how strong it is.
+Values of 0.005 or lower are considered significant.
+The R-squared value explains how much variation in the dataset is covered by the model and also reflects its predictive capabilities.
+A value of 75 percent or higher would be considered acceptable and accurate.
+The initial model was of low quality, so optimization was performed, resulting in the following output:

-This is a bit abstract but I will explain the output with the color coded values.
-The p-value is 0.000016 and is therefore below the margin I explained earlier.
-This means that sentiment indeed has an effect on the amount of vaccines given to people.
-And even better, it’s statistically strong too!
-However, the model doesn’t explain all the variation in the data.
-The R-squared indicates that a mere 0.7% is covered by this model.
-This also means that sentiment can’t be used to predict the amount of vaccinations in the future.
-Another noteworthy variable is the estimate.
-This tells us in what happens to the sentiment if the vaccination value increases by 1.
-This estimate is somewhat negative which means that, when the amount of vaccine increases, the overall sentiment slightly declines.
+This output is somewhat abstract, so I will explain it using the highlighted values.
+The p-value is 0.000016, which is well below the margin explained earlier.
+This means that sentiment does indeed have an effect on the number of vaccines administered, and that effect is statistically strong.
+However, the model does not explain much of the variation in the data.
+The R-squared value indicates that only 0.7 percent of the variation is covered by this model.
+This means that sentiment cannot be used to predict vaccination numbers in the future.
+Another noteworthy parameter is the estimate.
+This indicates what happens to sentiment when the vaccination count increases by one.
+The estimate is slightly negative, meaning that as vaccination numbers increase, overall sentiment declines slightly.

 Conclusions

-To summarize: sentiment, express through Twitter, has a significant effect on the amount of vaccinations.
-I didn’t fully expected this result to be honest.
-Not every one gained access to a shot at the same time, and the production of the vaccines sometimes had to halted.
-Also, a significant portion of Twitter profiles are bots or trolls that try to manipulate opinions7.
-However, sentiment is not the variable to predict vaccinations further down the line.
-Other factors, like age or living conditions for example, might be better predictors.
-Sentiment alone isn’t enough to fully explain the complex issue of vaccinations for COVID-19.
-The fact that sentiment deceases when more vaccines are given says something about our society.
-The reason for this phenomenon is up for discussion.
-It’s my personal opinion that this value indicates the increasing dichotomy between proponents and opponents of the vaccine.
-Un-vaccinated people might feel more pressure as restrictions are lifted for their inoculated peers, and express this feeling or opinion more often.
+To summarize, sentiment expressed on Twitter has a significant effect on vaccination numbers.
+I did not fully expect this result.
+Not everyone gained access to a vaccine at the same time, and vaccine production was occasionally halted.
+In addition, a significant portion of Twitter accounts consists of bots or trolls attempting to manipulate opinions7.
+However, sentiment alone is not suitable for predicting future vaccination trends.
+Other factors, such as age or living conditions, are likely better predictors.
+Sentiment by itself is insufficient to explain the complex issue of COVID-19 vaccinations.
+The fact that sentiment decreases as more vaccines are administered says something about our society.
+The reason for this phenomenon is open to discussion.
+My personal interpretation is that this trend reflects an increasing divide between supporters and opponents of vaccination.
+Unvaccinated individuals may feel increased pressure as restrictions are lifted for their vaccinated peers, leading them to express their opinions or frustrations more frequently.

 Points for further research

-- Compare lexicons and for different languages besides English
+• Compare lexicons and include languages other than English